nicmart/Building/README.md

 ## Drawbacks

-You have to be aware of some drawbacks of fluent interface in general:
+You have to be aware of some drawbacks of fluent interface and method chaining in general:

 - Code completion: although there is no use of magic methods, the specific builder type returned by the `end()` is known only at runtime, so IDES fail to autocomplete builder methods after an `end()`.
+- You often violate the [Law Of Demeter](http://en.wikipedia.org/wiki/Law_of_Demeter) when using nested builders.
 - [Marco Pivetta](https://twitter.com/Ocramius) thinks that
 [fluent interfaces are evil](http://ocramius.github.io/blog/fluent-interfaces-are-evil/).
 There are a lot of good points there, but I think that the concept of "Contract" expressed there is much more restrictive than the language itself